 Natural stone has the advantage of adding considerable value to a home.
 It can create a strong impression upon entering a room.
 Slate and travertine are practically indestructible.
 Marble and some of the agglomerate tiles can create stunning contrast and color patterns in the flooring that manufactured floors cannot replicate.

 Despite the many advantages of natural stone flooring, there are some aesthetic factors that may require additional planning and maintenance.
-Most stone floors can be cold in colder climates during the spring and winter.
+Stone floor repairs can exceed $1,000 and most stone floors can be cold in colder climates during the spring and winter.
 Engineered products may have a slight buffer and act as a thermal break, but most stone floors usually require insulation or some form of radiant heating to reduce the cold drafts associated with them.

 Top Articles on Natural Stone Flooring